TrevStoke/Trainex/docs/preliminary_specification.md

 ###	Edit a Skill

 Modify the plan id, code or description of an existing skill.
-(Most likely available from the 'Plan's Skills' list.)
+(This feature seems likely to be available from the 'Plan's Skills' list.)

 As already noted for plans, this feature should only be used for making modest alternations to a skill such as correcting errors.
 If a skill is to change substantially (to the point where deactivation would be most appropriate to avoid the retrospective alteration of the assessment history), then this should be considered as representing a fundamental change to the plan to which the skill belongs, and the plan itself should be deactivated and replaced with a new version with an appropriately modified set of skills.